cjqshu/BNNCC-codes/README.md

 # 🌈 BNN-CC

-This is the implementation of the paper "[Causal structure-enhanced branch neural networks for interpretable and robust regression](https://doi.org/10.1016/j.eswa.2026.131851)", published at Expert Systems With Applications (ESWA) in 2026.
+This is the implementation of the paper "[Causal structure-enhanced branch neural networks for interpretable and robust regression](https://doi.org/10.1016/j.eswa.2026.131851)", published at Expert Systems With Applications (Elsevier ESWA) in 2026.

 ## 📋 Overview